 Every app has different features including those such as the voice output possible, the vocabulary available and the access options it offers – just to name a few!
 Matching the person to the app that is most appropriate for their skills and abilities requires careful consideration of the various features in a systematic way.

-In addition to the apps lists that exist, some comparing features, such as Jane Farrall’s apps for AAC list, there are some AAC app feature matching charts available for download on the net which might meet your needs, and here is a selection of the ones I have found to be most suitable and comprehensive:
+In addition to the apps lists that exist, there are some AAC app feature matching charts available for download on the net which might meet your needs, and here is a selection of the ones I have found to be most suitable and comprehensive:

 - Boston Children’s Hospital: Jessica Gosnell has developed a very comprehensive feature matching chart for use with multiple apps which can be downloaded as a PDF.
 This page also has case examples and a video demonstration of the chart in action, as well as some related articles discussing feature matching in more detail.